openvcash/vcash/README.md

 A decentralized currency for the internet.

-The C++ implementation files will be imported soon.
+The C++ implementation files will be imported sometime after launch.